Samoftheforrest/follow-the-leader/README.md

 I will use the [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) to resize the browser to emulate three mobile devices (Galaxy S20, iPhone SE and an iPad mini) and to ensure that the design is appropriate for each screen size.

 - **Result**
+The layout appeared as expected on all of the listed device sizes.

 - **Verdict**
+This test has been successful.

 ### Select Difficulty
 **As a user, I would like to be able to select the game's difficulty.**